smcclatchy/exp-design/_episodes/08-randomized-designs.md

 ### Local control
 Local control refers to refinements in experimental design to control the impact of factors not addressed by replication or randomization.
 Local control should not be confused with the control group, the group that does not receive treatment.

 As an example of local control, if a rack of many mice cages is heterogeneous with respect to light exposure, then the rack of cages can be divided into smaller blocks such that cages within each block tend to be more homogeneous (have equal light exposure).
 This kind of homogeneity of cages (experimental units) ensures an unbiased comparison of treatment means (each block would receive all treatments instead of each block receiving only one or several), as otherwise it would be difficult to attribute the mean difference between treatments solely to differences between treatments when cage light exposures differences also persist.
-This type of local control to achieve homogeneity of experimental units, will not only increase the accuracy of the experiment, but also help in arriving at valid conclusions.
+This type of local control to achieve homogeneity of experimental units will not only increase the accuracy of the experiment, but also help in arriving at valid conclusions.

 #### Completely randomized design
 The completely randomized design is simple and common in controlled experiments.
 In a completely randomized design, each experimental unit (e.g. mouse) has an equal probability of assignment to any treatment.
 The following example demonstrates a completely randomized design for 4 treatment groups and 5 replicates of each treatment group, for a total of 20 experimental units.